-New students and parents will be added to Compass by Catholic Schools Broken Bay (CSBB) at the start of the College year and provided with further information.
+New students and parents will be added to Compass by Catholic Schools Broken Bay (CSBB) once the College year has started and provided with further information/instructions about using the portal.

 College Website

 The St Leo's website (stleos.nsw.edu.au) is updated regularly and an excellent source of general information about the College.